Approximate coverage area of

 Q. Why do I need an antenna and modem to get your wireless internet service?
 My computer already has wireless;

 can't I just use that?

 A. No. This is a question we hear all the time.
 The term "wireless" is somewhat ambiguous, and some

 The wireless adapter built into your computer is

-This is a short-range wireless technology, using low-power signals on unlicensed frequencies and designed to
+This is a short-range wireless technology, using low-power signals designed to

-provide local internet access within a building or small area (usually about 300 foot radius).
+provide network access within a building or small area (usually about 100-300 feet).

 The signal is transmitted from a Wi-Fi router or access point, which needs

 to be connected to an internet provider.

-In contrast, our MMDS wireless uses high-power signals on FCC-licensed frequencies to deliver service over long distances
+In contrast, our wireless system uses high-power signals, on different frequencies, to deliver service over long distances

-from our tower (about 15 miles radius).
+from our towers (up to 15 miles).
 An outdoor antenna and modem are required to receive our signal.
 Even if you

-were close enough to our tower to receive the signal without an outdoor antenna, your computer's wireless
+were close enough to a tower to receive the signal without an outdoor antenna, your computer's Wi-Fi adapter

 This is basically the same reason you cannot use your home cordless phone as a cellphone.
 Both devices are wireless

 but they use different frequencies and protocols and therefore are not interchangable.

 Q. My satellite TV/internet service sometimes stops working during bad weather.
 Does Data Truck suffer from

 A. Not usually.
 The reason satellite service is sometimes problematic is that the signal

 is being received from a geostationary